BeipDev/BeipMU/Documentation/CommandLine.md

 Opens a new input pane.
 If a prefix is specified, this will be sent on every line sent by the input box.
 Note that input panes can be docked anywhere.

 /unique - This will not create the input window if one with the given prefix already exists for this window.

+## /ping
+Usage:

+    /ping <text to send>

+Examples:

+    /ping w me=Latency test

+Sends the given text to the server and times how long it takes for the server to send a reply.
+Useful in benchmarking or testing network latency.
+Note that if lots of data is being received that a /ping won't know which data is from the text being sent, so it will give incorrect results in this case.

 ## /puppet
 Usage: